climlab/climlab/README.rst

 Installing from source without a Fortran compiler
 ~~~~~~~~~~~~~~~~~~~~~~
 Many parts of ``climlab`` are written in pure Python and should work on any system.
-Fortran builds are necessary for the RRTMG and CAM3 radiation schemes.
+Fortran builds are necessary for the RRTMG and CAM3 radiation schemes and for the Emanuel convection scheme.
 If you follow the instructions for installing from source (above) without a valid Fortran compiler,
 you should find that you can still::

     import climlab

 and use most of the package.
-You will see warning messages about the missing radiation components.
+You will see warning messages about the missing components.

 .. _conda: https://conda.io/docs/
 .. _`Anaconda Python`: https://www.continuum.io/downloads